TKJElectronics/AndroidControllableLights/README.md

 You can check out a video demonstration of the project here: <http://www.youtube.com/watch?v=pZSADQihV_Y>

-For more information see my blog post at <http://blog.tkjelectronics.dk/> or send me an email at <a href="mailto:thomasj@tkjelectronics.dk">thomasj@tkjelectronics.dk</a>.
+For more information see my blog post at <http://blog.tkjelectronics.dk/> or send me an email at <thomasj@tkjelectronics.dk>.